ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

     > web3.eth.accounts
     ['0xfff2b43a7433ddf50bb82227ed519cd6b142d382']

-Add Ðapp styles
+Add dapp styles
 ---------------

-If you want your Ðapp to nicely fit later into Mist and have follow the official look use the `dapp-styles css css/less framework <https://atmospherejs.com/ethereum/dapp-styles>`__.
+If you want your dapp to nicely fit later into Mist and have follow the official look use the `dapp-styles css css/less framework <https://atmospherejs.com/ethereum/dapp-styles>`__.

 *Note that they are under heavy development and the class names and elements may change.*

-To add it simple add the following packages to your Ðapp:
+To add it simple add the following packages to your dapp:

 .. code:: bash